efabless/BusWrap/README.md

     control_port: wr
 ```

-### Event Flag Definitions
+### Event Flags Definitions

-Event flags used for generating interrupts.
+Event flags are used for generating interrupts.
 For an example:

 ```yaml
 flags: